 The Spread’s utilization of space has put aligning correctly every play at a premium.
 It is easy to align to a simple 2×2 formation, but when offenses utilize 3×1 formations (primarily Trips Open) the defense must understand how it adjusts will dictate their areas of weakness.
 Offenses make use of Trips formations because it forces the defense to give something up.
 To gain a six-man box a defense must spin, either to the Trips or away.
-Continue reading “How Do You Play Trips?
+Continue reading ““How Do You Play Trips?”
 Pt.
 3 – Defending the Run”

 Inside zone is not a new play to defensive coordinators; neither is the split zone, but it can give defenses fits if not fit up correctly.
 In its simplicity, it is a creative play to challenge a defense.
 Unlike its zone counterpart, the split zone creates an extra gap.
 The play itself is much like the counter without the pulling guard.
 When offenses run counter the linebackers can react to the pulling guard and fit the extra gaps.
 The split zone forces the linebackers to fit their gaps.
 This puts pressure on the secondary (mainly the safeties) to ensure their fits are correct.
-In the clip below, Iowa St. runs a gap plug blitz and the defensive end to the H-back runs up the field to hold the “C” gap.
-The out block by the “H” creates an extra gap.
-The safety to the play should have fit the inside shoulder of the “H” because the DE was taking the outside.
-Instead, the safety stays outside and is blocked out, leading to Baylor’s first score of the day.
-Bottom line, split zone has to be treated as though it is a gap play (think power/counter) or a defense will be gashed.

 Teams that run inside zone are looking for the cutback.
 Versus a zone play, the linebackers have to fill their gaps (there is no puller).
 The offensive line creates a wall and allows the running back to cut back to the open weak side.
 In the clip above, ISU was running a run stop blitz, but because the safety didn’t fit his gap, it led to a touchdown.
-Teams that run split zone and the read-option offshoot, need to be played as though they are gap scheme heavy teams.
-Add RPO’s to this play, and it puts tremendous pressure on a defense, all from a simple zone scheme.
-There is hope, much like the zone read, a defense can attack this play on the principles of the offense.
-Continue reading “#FMT – Defending Split Zone”

-Transition seamlessly from defending the spread to stopping power football.
+Transition seamlessly from defending the Spread to stopping Power football.

 There is not a more difficult time than the present to be a defensive coordinator.
 The amount of offensive formations, schemes, and alignments has never been greater.
-Present day defensive coaches can see an offense that bases from an empty set (3×2/4×1) one week to a power set (2×1 with two backs) the next.
-When changes in the scheme are so drastic it is easy for a defensive coordinator to find himself changing his base every week.
-With the advent of spread offenses, the power sets (2×1 with a tight end and H/fullback) are becoming less prevalent.
-It is difficult for a 4-2-5 team to play a wide open spread team one week, only to turn around the next week and face a smash mouth power/counter team.
-With a good set of base rules, a defensive coordinator can seamlessly maneuver the nuances of defending any formation thrown his team’s way.
+Present day defensive coaches can see an offense that bases from an Empty set (3×2/4×1) one week to a Power set (2×1 with two backs) the next.
+When changes in the offensive scheme are so drastic week to week it is easy for a defensive coordinator to find himself changing his base every week.
+Below is a look at a modern day “Power” formation – 21 personnel with the two backs stacked strong.